microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement/v1.0/docs/Microsoft.Graph.DeviceManagement.md

 Update the properties of a deviceCategory object.

 ### [Update-MgDeviceManagementDeviceCompliancePolicy](Update-MgDeviceManagementDeviceCompliancePolicy.md)
-Update the properties of a windows10CompliancePolicy object.
+Update the properties of a androidWorkProfileCompliancePolicy object.

 ### [Update-MgDeviceManagementDeviceCompliancePolicyAssignment](Update-MgDeviceManagementDeviceCompliancePolicyAssignment.md)
 Update the properties of a deviceCompliancePolicyAssignment object.